itsezc/palette/README.md

 - First class React and Master CSS support
 - Minimal footprint: ~2KB with no dependencies
 - Production ready
-- Themes, change between themes on the fly
+- Dynamic themes, switch on the fly

 ## Usage